nmquan19/Lab05_OpenStreetMapAPI/README.md

 - The application is configured to search specifically within Vietnam
 - Weather information updates with each location search
 - Translation quality depends on MyMemory API database
-- User authentication data is securely managed by Firebase

 ## Dependencies